bhisaac/5eFP/5eFP-SRD.md

 Massive damage can kill you instantly.
 When damage assigns enough wounds to exceed your MAX Wounds score, you die if the number of exceeding wounds is equal to or greater than your MAX Wounds score.

 For example, a cleric with MAX Wounds 6 currently has 3 wounds.
 If she takes 9 damage from an attack, she gains enough wounds to reach MAX Wounds, but 6 additional wounds remain.
-Because the remaining wounds equals her MAX Wounds score, the cleric dies.
+Because the remaining wounds equal her MAX Wounds score, the cleric dies.

 ### Falling Unconscious